 “With the Tekla constructible model, our work process is more systematic,” says Mr Nath Tushar.

 “Tekla provides a platform where collaborative sharing can take place from a business perspective.
 This has a positive impact on our productivity.”

-“Furthermore, the Tekla system allows dedicated user access rights and has a tracking system that ensures accountability,” says Mr Daryl Chew.
-“Tekla support team is also very proactive in continuously improving the software and customising it to our local needs.
+“Furthermore, the Tekla system allows dedicated user access rights and has a tracking system that ensures accountability,” says Mr. Daryl Chew.
+“Tekla support team is also very proactive in continuously improving the software and customizing it to our local needs.

-“Moving forward, our plan is to integrate AI learning into our operation to take it up to the next level.”
+“Moving forward, we plan to integrate AI learning into our operation to take it up to the next level.”

-“Tekla Structures’ strength in facilitating the flow of information from one interface to the next in our integrated ICPH allows us to employ highly automated processes, while our competitors are still working with manual processes.
-This gives us a strong competitive edge in delivering greater value to our customers,” says Mr Nath Tushar, Digital Innovation Leader, Soilbuild Construction Group Ltd.
+“Tekla Structures’ strength in facilitating the flow of information from one interface to the next in our integrated ICPH allows us to employ highly automated processes while our competitors still work with manual processes.
+This gives us a strong competitive edge in delivering greater value to our customers,” says Mr. Nath Tushar, Digital Innovation Leader, Soilbuild Construction Group Ltd.

 Company overview: SOILBUILD CONSTRUCTION GROUP LTD

 Founded in Singapore, Soilbuild is a leading integrated property group with over 40 years of experience in constructing, developing and managing award-winning residential and business properties.